JonatasAlves9/seed_ui/website/versioned_docs/version-1.2.0/icon.md

 ## Available Icon Sets

-The icon sets in React Native Elements are made possible through [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).
+The icon sets in Seed UI are made possible through [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).

 The current list of available icons sets are: